The LEADERSHIP-AI Synthesis: How Visionary Leaders Can Successfully Collaborate & Compete With the LLMs & Algorithms

 Alignment means ensuring AI is responsive to human commands, aligns with human wellbeing and thriving, and does not go rogue.
 In the absence of Big Tech ensuring alignment, given that their entire focus is on speed and scale to win the biggest profit prize in the history of humanity, we leaders must be the ones responsible for guiding and guard-railing AI: ensuring its transparency, monitoring its ethics, and critically appraising its outputs.

-It is up to us all to ensure any AI we use or deploy becomes a value-creating assistant that we prevent from harming us through wise and discerning judgment.
+It is up to us all to ensure that any AI we use or deploy becomes a value-creating assistant, not one that harms us, through wise and conscious leadership.
 We can forge an alternative form of intelligence that complements our own, rather than an artificial one that technologists dream will replace us.
 This leadership stance challenges the paradigm within which AI

 The concept of Artificial Intelligence is premised on raw computational power from sucking up all the datasets on the planet, advanced pattern detection, and genius prediction.
-It comes from the hubristic aim of smart and brilliant technologists to replicate and surpass human intelligence.
+It stems from the hubristic aim of smart, brilliant technologists to replicate and surpass human intelligence.

 I want to propose the concept of Alternative Intelligence.
 Machine-style thinking that is guided, shaped, and guard-railed by humans.
 It does not seek to replace us or make us redundant.
 It is there to offer contributions, ideas, and services that enhance, elevate, and empower the human condition.
 It is a co-creative partner, ready to respond, challenge, and ideate with us.